-/etc/group is key file in any Linux Unix system for user management.
+/etc/group is the key file in any Linux Unix system for user management.
 Learn fields, formats within /etc/group file.
-Understand meaning of each field and how it can be set.
+Understand the meaning of each field and how it can be set.

-In this post we are going to see format, content of /etc/group file. /etc/group (will be called as group file henceforth in this post) is popular file after /etc/passwd, when it comes to user in any Linux or Unix based system.
+/etc/group (will be called as group file henceforth in this post) is the popular file after /etc/passwd, when it comes to user in any Linux or Unix based system.
 Every administrator should be familiar with this file.
 Rather whenever one starts working on Linux Unix based system this file should be covered during his/her basis learning itself.

 Since its normal text file, commands like cat, more will work without any issue on it.

 If you observe the above file, it has values separated by colons

 :.
 Each row is one entry.
 One entry is for one group.
 For every group (row) there are 4 fields defined separated by a colon.
 Those four fields are :

 Its a group name by which group is being identified for admins/humans.
 This name is used in all group management/user management related commands.
 New group name entry gets added in this file when

 groupadd command is used.